The moduli space of multi-scale differentials: Notation and background

 \subsection{Graphs, level graphs and ordered stable curves.}

-Throughout this paper $\aG$ will be a graph, connected unless explicitly stated otherwise, with the set of vertices denoted by $V(\aG)$, the set of edges by $E(\aG)$ and with possibly half-edges at the vertices.
-We denote by $\val(v)$ the {\em valence} of a vertex $v \in V$ (a self-loop is counted twice).
+Throughout this paper $\aG$ will be a graph, which is allowed to have loops as well as half edges, and connected unless explicitly stated otherwise.
+We denote the set of vertices by $V(\aG)$, the set of edges by $E(\aG)$, and the set of half-edges by $H(\aG)$. ~We denote by $\val(v)$ the {\em valence} of a vertex $v \in V$, the number of ordinary edges incident to $v$ (a self-loop is counted twice).

 A {\em (weak) full order} $\succcurlyeq$ on the graph $\aG$ is an order $\succcurlyeq$ on the set of vertices $V(\aG)$ that is reflexive, transitive, and such that for any $v_1, v_2 \in V$ at least one of the statements $v_1 \succcurlyeq v_2$ or $v_2 \succcurlyeq v_1$ holds.
 The pair $\lGp=(\aG,\succcurlyeq)$ is called a {\em level graph}.
 In what follows it will be convenient to assume that the full order on $\lGp$ is induced by a {\em level function} $\ell\colon V(\aG)\to\ZZ_{\le 0}$ such that the vertices of top level are elements of the set $\ell^{-1}(0)\ne\emptyset$, and the comparison between vertices is by comparing their $\ell$-values.
 Any full order can be induced by a level function, but not by a unique one.
 We thus use the words level graph and a full order on a graph interchangeably.
 We let $L^\bullet(\lGp) = \lbrace a\in\ZZ:\ell^{-1}(a)\ne\emptyset\rbrace$ be the set of levels and let $L(\lGp)$ be the set of all but the top level. {$\uN \= \{0,-1,\dots,-N\}$} We usually use the {\em normalized level function} where $N = |L^\bullet(\lGp)|-1=|L(\lGp)|\in\ZZ_{\ge 0}$ is the number of levels strictly below $0$.